The War Horse Kitten

 Joey’s medical war started just before she was ready to go to her new family, when everything she was eating started coming back up through her nose and mouth.
 Even if food and water were given with an eyedropper, 15 drops were too much.

 Because of her age, her AMC team considered a rare congenital problem where an aberrant blood vessel tightens around the esophagus and blocks the passage of food.
 To diagnose this rare condition, Joey was anesthetized for CT scanning.
-Three nurses hovered around this tiny kitten to ensure proper anesthetic monitoring.
+Three Veterinary Technicians hovered around this tiny kitten to ensure proper anesthetic monitoring.
 Fortunately the CT scan showed Joey did not have this condition and her internal medicine team was relieved since treatment for this condition requires immediate thoracic surgery.
 But, the CT scan showed a narrowing of the esophagus due to the presence of some abnormal looking tissue.

 The second part of Joey’s medical battle involved using the bronchoscope to view the inside of her esophagus.
 This is the same piece of equipment used to remove the pen cap from Barclay’s trachea.